openebs/openebs/README.md

 ## Contributing

-OpenEBS is completely Open Source and is makes use of other Open Source projects (listed below).
+OpenEBS is completely Open Source and makes use of other Open Source projects [listed below](https://github.com/openebs/openebs#credits).
 The project is in the early stages of development and we welcome your feedback and contributions in any form possible.
 If you have not already, **please make our day and star us above**.